suryanarayanan-venkatesan/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-network-rate-limit.md

       </tr>
       <tr>
         <td> DESTINATION_PORTS </td>
-        <td> Ports of the destination services or pods or the CIDR blocks(range of IPs), the accessibility to which is impacted </td>
+        <td> Ports of the destination services or pods or the CIDR blocks(range of IPs), the accessibility to which is impacted. </td>
-        <td> Comma separated port(s) can be provided.
+        <td> Comma-separated ports can be provided.
 If not provided, it will induce network chaos for all ports. </td>
       </tr>
       <tr>
         <td> PODS_AFFECTED_PERC </td>